30% OFF Tempcover fee in our app

 Protects your no claims discount.
 Fully comp insurance for peace of mind.

-Provisional licence & Compulsory Basic Training (CBT)
+Provisional motorcycle licence & Compulsory Basic Training (CBT)

 How much is a motorbike licence?

-What can I ride with my CBT?
+What type of bike can you ride with a CBT?

-Just like with all the different motorcycle licence types, it depends on your age.
-If you complete your CBT when you are 16 you’ll only be allowed to ride a moped of up to 50cc and you must ride with L-plates on.
+This will depend on your age.
+If you complete your CBT when you are 16, you’ll only be allowed to ride a moped of up to 50cc and you must ride with L plates on.
+If you’re 17 or over, you can ride a 125cc motorcycle, but also with L plates.

 What happens after I pass my CBT?